just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 > +eI98T06iP3LBShWNX65XBBY74FNTp0CL2kOzGJzLSMJ1541XQ3g94VCBW0F
 > xnAOB5VyP7hLmdSmTC65rHQmsgihW2GXTXicId27OOuUu/QFidbZ6M=

 Chance mentions that he used an "Advanced Encryption Algorithm", which suggests that he used AES.
 We can use [CyberChef](https://cyberchef.org) to decrypt this data.
-Using the key from the Lockpicking Challenge, a random IV the mode `AES-256-CBC`, we get:
+Using the key from the Lockpicking Challenge, a random IV, and the mode `AES-256-CBC`, we get:
 ```
 https://drive.google.com/file/d/1sLaQw-kMYGhexxUV12y09RJj_blVLzNz/view?usp=sharing
 flag{f0ll0w_th3_url!}